chris-kremer/chris-kremer.github.io/_books/eichmann-in-jerusalem-a-report-on-the-banality-of-evil.md

 title: "Eichmann in Jerusalem: A Report on the Banality of Evil"
 author: hannah-arendt
 author_name: Hannah Arendt
-status: "currently reading"
+status: "read"
 year_published: 1963
 pages: 312
 goodreads_id: 52090
 people: []
 ---

-Currently reading.
-I am roughly halfway through and have been pleasantly surprised by how immediate and complicated the book is.
+Finished.
+The reflections below were captured roughly halfway through, when I had already been pleasantly surprised by how immediate and complicated the book was.

 ## More complicated than the shorthand